 References and case studies: Who has already worked with you?

-Figures and facts: How many projects, which industries, which successes?
+Numbers and facts: How many projects, which industries, what successes?

 Team and contacts: Who is behind the company?